daveshap/Quickly_Extract_Science_Papers/README.md

 generated reports will be saved as text files in the `output/` directory.
 2. Run the `render_report.py` script to render the generated reports as an HTML document.
 The HTML document will be saved as `report.html` in the root directory of the repository.
+3. You can modify the `prompts` in `generate_multiple_reports.py` to focus on any questions you would like to ask.
+In other words you can automatically ask any set of questions in bulk against any set of papers.
+This can help you greatly accelerate your literature reviews and surveys.

 ## NOTE